 Dear Stephen:

-I keep thinking Design Days, NeoCon, and now ICFF in NYC coming up in May are enough, but the industry is clearly moving beyond those traditional moments to stay engaged with clients.
+I keep thinking Design Days, NeoCon, and now ICFF in NYC coming up in May are enough, but the industry is clearly moving beyond those traditional moments to stay engaged with our clients.
 Our customers are getting younger, and they’re looking for more—more inspiration, more energy, more experiences that feel worth their time.

 So as a dealer for a major manufacturer, we need to keep up.
 We need to go where they’re going.